ai-forever/MERA/docs/dataset_cards/en/rwsd.md

 ### Human Benchmark

-Human assessment was carried out using the Yandex.Toloka platform with annotator overlap is equal to 5.
+Human assessment was carried out using the Yandex.Toloka platform with annotator overlap equal to 5.
 The final human Accuracy is `0.835`.

 ## References

 [1] Levesque, H. J., Davis, E., & Morgenstern, L. (2012).
-The Winograd schema challenge.
+The winograd schema challenge.
 In 13th International Conference on the Principles of Knowledge Representation and Reasoning, KR 2012 (pp. 552-561).
 (Proceedings of the International Conference on Knowledge Representation and Reasoning).
 Institute of Electrical and Electronics Engineers Inc.

 [2] Wang A. et al. Superglue: A stickier benchmark for general-purpose language understanding systems //Advances in Neural Information Processing Systems. – 2019. – С. 3261-3275.